MelaNoMore Buddies (FAQ)

 5. Susequently an invite to become a Friend or Buddy will be sent to your email address.

-Keen to be Friend or Buddy (Please complete this form and we will contact you)
+Keen to be Friend or Buddy please complete this form and we will contact you asap by email or telephone.
+All your details will be kept secure and not shared with a 3rd party without your permission.

 Where You'll Find Us